Localization of $q$-form field on squared curvature gravity domain wall brane coupling with gravity and background scalar: Localization of various form fields

 \subsection{Scalar field}

-In the context of quantum field theory, scalar fields, characterized by a spin of 0, are typically divided into real and complex scalar fields.
-The process and results of localizing five-dimensional action for real scalar fields closely mirror those for complex scalar fields.
-Therefore, this article will concentrate on real scalar fields.
+In the context of quantum field theory, the $q=0$ scalar fields, characterized by spin 0, are typically divided into real and complex scalar fields.
+The process and results of localizing 5D real scalar fields closely mirror those for the complex scalar fields.
+Therefore, this article will concentrate on the former.